CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

 LR Server on source and sink will have one session per remote destination.
 Data from the clients will be written into the following well known Routing Queues
 1. `LRQ_Send_LogEntries`: This is the one shared queue on the sender where delta updates are placed transactionally.
+   1. Entries here are not checkpointed and are lost after a trim cycle.
 2. `LRQ_Send_SnapSync`: This is the one shared queue on the sender where full snapshot sync updates are placed.
+   1. Entries in this queue are not checkpointed and data loss occurs after a trim cycle.
 3. `LRQ_Recv_<remote_id>`: This is the queue where the LR on Sink places the updates arriving from the remote source.
+   1. Entries in this queue are checkpointed normally.

 Each update made carries destinations and is also tagged with a destination specific stream tag with the following convention:
 1. `lrq_logentry_<remote_id>`: Destination specific stream tag applied when entries are placed into `LRQ_Send_LogEntries`
 2. `lrq_snapsync_<remote_id>`: Destination specific stream tag applied when entries are placed into `LRQ_Send_SnapSync`
-3. `lrq_recv`: This is the tag applied on the sink by LR server to all updates be it full sync or snapshot sync.
+3. `lrq_recv`: This is the tag applied on the sink by LR server to all updates be it full sync or log entry sync.

 ### Client on sender
 The main api intercepting the transaction is something like